CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.3.1 Web applications.md

 * limited access to security-related documentation
 * regular deletion of unneeded files
 * secure registration by external search engines as well as the renunciation of absolute path information The web application SHOULD NOT be administered from insecure networks.
-Administration accesses SHOULD address trusted network segments and IT systems, such as: B. from the administration network, be limited.
+Administration accesses SHOULD address trusted network segments and IT systems, such as: B. from the administration network.
 Configuration files of the web application SHOULD be stored outside the web root directory.

 #### APP.3.1.A14 Protection of confidential data [developer]